|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy|

 high-energy electromagnetic radiation generated by

-Radioactivity involves the deexcitation of excited levels of the daughter nucleus formed after radioactive transformation.
+In radioactivity it is the deexcitation of excited levels of the daughter nucleus formed after radioactive transformation .

 radiation of non-nuclear origin

-In addition to deexcitation of excited energy levels in atomic nuclei, g radiation is also produced by annihilation of positrons with electrons and other particles and antiparticles, as well as by interactions of high-energy particles ( g radiation of energies of the order GeV, TeV and higher).
-The category of radiation g also includes bremsstrahlung radiation generated by the impact of fast electrons on a target.
+In addition to deexcitation of excited energy levels in atomic nuclei, g radiation is also produced by annihilation of positrons with electrons ,and also other particles and antiparticles, as well as by interactions of high-energy particles (g radiation of energies of the order GeV, TeV and higher).
+The category of radiation g also includes braking radiation generated by the impact of high-energy electrons on a target.

 Basic properties of gamma radiation: - Penetration